-Although caplacizumab blocks the formation of microthrombi, it does not address the underlying pathophysiology, the ADAMTS-13 deficiency (Cataland and Wu, 2015).
+Although caplacizumab blocks the formation of microthrombi, it does not address the underlying pathophysiology, the ADAMTS-13 deficiency ([Cataland and Wu, 2015](#)).
 Clinical events including relapse, exacerbation, and organ damage may occur once it is discontinued if the potential to form the microthrombi remains.
-For instance, 22% on the caplacizumab and none on the placebo arms of the Phase 2 study had a recurrence during first month after discontinuing the therapy (Peyvandi et al., 2016).
+For instance, 8% on the caplacizumab and none on the placebo arms of the Phase 3 study had a recurrence during first month after discontinuing the therapy ([Peyvandi et al., 2016](#)).
+There have been no long-term safety studies to assess organ damage.